aggr3550r/JODEL-CODING-CHALLENGE/README.md

     npm run start:dev

     ```

   - The above command bootstaps the application into development mode.
-Now you can play around with the software

-  - The above command bootstaps the application into development mode.
-Now you can play around with the software
+Now you can play around with the software.
     Within the project, I have integrated a REST Web API Client to make manual testing easier for everyone, you simply
     have to install the VSCode REST API Client Extension from the marketplace.